jeancarl/tjbot-photo-booth/README.md

 ![](assets/photobooth.png)
 _Node-RED flow to run the Gallery application_

-1. Create an [IoT Starter boilerplate application](https://console.bluemix.net/catalog/starters/internet-of-things-platform-starter) in IBM Bluemix.
+1. Create an [IoT Starter boilerplate application](https://console.bluemix.net/catalog/starters/internet-of-things-platform-starter) in IBM Cloud.
 This will create a Node-RED application with a Watson IoT Platform service.

 	![](assets/catalog.png)